 3. Nugget

 Why it’s good: Nugget’s play furniture for kids comes in a variety of colors, and the brand’s website design mirrors that.
 The homepage is decorated with custom illustrations, like you’d see in a children’s book, to make its online Shopify store stand out.
 It also uses plenty of photographs of the furniture in use.
+The sticky nav helps busy parents find color options and make a purchase quickly.

 What you can steal: